openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

- The Desktop and the Cloud “ Thoughts about Freedom on Thursday morning at 9:30 am.
+ The Desktop and the Cloud â€“ Thoughts about Freedom on Thursday morning at 9:30 am.
 How relevant is the desktop in a world where computing is happening in the cloud?